-Aggregating consumer goods first-party data across all your touchpoints, including service centers, D2C interactions, and loyalty programs, you’ll find your most valuable consumers are repeat loyalists — they score high on average order value, purchase frequency, and ROI in marketing.
-It’s essential to turn your one-time buyers into repeat customers by creating a long-term, personalized experience over time.
-Pull people into loyalty programs with the insights you’ve gathered across the consumer journey, then re-market to them according to their preferences and behaviors.
+Aggregating consumer goods first-party data across all your touchpoints, including service centres, D2C interactions, and loyalty programs, you’ll find your most valuable consumers are repeat loyalists — they score high on average order value, purchase frequency, and ROI in marketing.
+It’s essential to turn your one-time buyers into repeat customers by creating a long-term, personalised experience over time.
+Pull people into loyalty programs with the insights you’ve gathered across the consumer journey, then re-market to them according to their preferences and behaviours.

 Each micro-moment — from the start of a consumer’s search all the way through purchase — should lead to a different call to action.
 Regularly review your personas.
 Look for engagement statistics that indicate if your personas are relevant.
 Does your communication plan account for each step in the consumer journey?
 Test, repeat, test, repeat, then go back to the drawing board if need be.
 Identify if there are any points in the journey that can make or break the experience.

-A/B test content and offers regularly, and use tools to personalize the consumer journey at scale.
+A/B test content and offers regularly, and use tools to personalise the consumer journey at scale.